usnews/dari/models.md

     article.setImage(image)
     article.save();

-To delete a Dari object fro the underlying database storage call the [delete()](javadocs/com/psddev/dari/db/Record.html#delete%28%29) method on the object.
+To delete a Dari object from the underlying database storage call the [delete()](javadocs/com/psddev/dari/db/Record.html#delete%28%29) method on the object.